 Also not easily recalled would be the attempt to set a group of Canadian university students (primarily from the Caribbean) on fire.
 But this is what happened in Montreal, 1969.
-Student protestors at the prominent Sir George Williams University accused a Professor Perry Anderson of racism and a chain of events led to them being cordoned off in a ninth floor computer lab that quickly filled with black smoke.
+Student protestors at the prominent Sir George Williams University accused Professor Perry Anderson of racism and a chain of events led to them being cordoned off in a ninth-floor computer lab that quickly filled with black smoke.
 This is history National Film Board (NFB) producer Selwyn Jacob never forgot.
 And for 40 years, he has wanted to document the riot for the screen.
 At this year’s Toronto International Film Festival (TIFF), this powerful yet haunting entry from Canada is making its world premiere.

 Producer Jacob was a recent Caribbean immigrant to Canada four months before the Sir George Williams University incident and says, “I could easily have ended up in Montreal alongside those students.”
 Forty years later, and now a producer with the National Film Board of Canada, he was finally able to bring this story to the screen.

 “It’s not a flattering portrayal of the country,” says Jacob.
 “You have to do it in order to grow as a society and as a country.
 It would’ve been impossible to get a film like this programmed at the time this happened.”
 In 2013 he and veteran director Mina Shum (Double Happiness, Drive, She Said, and Long Life, Happiness and Prosperity) began production on what they both agree is “a national historic Canadian story.”

 The film team managed to assemble a number of the players who still live with the pain of essentially being set on fire.
 It was 1969 and after a couple of weeks the nearly 100 students protesters were whittled down to six students signing their name to a formal charge.
 “Charges of racism from students?
 This was very un-Canadian,” says Shum, who admits she was shocked that she had never heard of this story.